Vietnam.vn - Nền tảng quảng bá Việt Nam

 Once deployed, the L-SAM is expected to play a key role in the multi-layered missile shield, known as the Korea Air and Missile Defense System.

-The South Korean military is operating its own indigenous medium-range surface-to-air missile system and the US Patriot Advanced Capability-3 (PAC-3) missile system to intercept incoming missiles at lower altitudes than the targets that the L-SAM can shoot down.
+The South Korean military is operating its own indigenous medium-range surface-to-air missile system and the US Patriot Advanced Capability-3 (PAC-3) missile system to intercept incoming missiles at lower altitudes than the targets the L-SAM can shoot down.

 The South Korean military is developing a Block-II version of the L-SAM designed to intercept targets at higher altitudes than those the newly developed L-SAM can target, according to Yonhap.